Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Managed hire: GST is claimable on each hire invoice.

-Under the Australian Tax Office's rules for small business entities (aggregated turnover under $10 million), the temporary full expensing provisions that applied through 2022–23 have now concluded.
-Clubs should confirm current instant asset write-off thresholds with their accountant, as the threshold reverted to $20,000 per asset from 1 July 2023 for eligible small businesses.
+Under the ATO's rules for small business entities (aggregated turnover under $10 million AUD), the temporary full expensing provisions that applied through 2022–23 have concluded.
+Clubs should confirm current instant asset write-off thresholds with their accountant — the threshold reverted to $20,000 AUD per asset from 1 July 2023 for eligible small businesses.

-Companies typically can deduct the entire cost of the lease payment as an operating expense under an operating lease structure (though the AASB 16 treatment means the income statement impact is split between depreciation and interest rather than a single lease expense line).
+Under an operating lease structure, companies can typically deduct the full lease payment as an operating expense — though the AASB 16 treatment means the income statement impact is split between depreciation and interest rather than a single expense line.

 Work through these five questions in sequence: